noisysocks/shoulditip.in/_countries/france.md

 extra_info: >
   A 15% *service compris* (service included) fee is always included on your bill.
-An additional tip is not customary, although many leave small change or an extra €1 for excellent service.
+An additional tip is not customary, although many leave small change or an extra €1 for good service.
 ---